Advocating for immigrants since 1982

 ATTORNEY AT LAW

 Immigration laws and requirements are complex and constantly changing.
 The threats and risks to the undocumented are substantial and growing.
-I am an Immigration attorney, licensed for twenty eight years.
+I am an Immigration attorney, licensed since 1982.
 My practice is exclusively devoted to helping individuals and families obtain legal status in the United States, and to assisting the most vulnerable of those seeking legal status.
 Realizing the life-changing importance of acquiring United States citizenship, I will give personal and professional attention to your case and your particular needs.
 My rates are reasonable, my office client-friendly.

 Se habla español.

 These are visa petitions filed by U.S. citizens (USC) or by Legal Permanent Residents (LPR) on behalf of their immediate relatives (spouses, parents, children, siblings).
 For spouses, parents and children of USCs, an approved Petition makes a visa number immediately available and greatly shortens the process for obtaining a visa and entering the U.S.